Ultimate Guide To WordPress RSS

 • Feed Type: Custom Post Type

-• Description: Includes the latest items for a custom type (e.g. book)
+• Description: Feed displaying the latest entries for a custom type (e.g. book)

 • Example Feed: http://yourdomain.com/feed/?post_type=book